 - Allow the pot to sit and the tea to steep for about 15 minutes, then remove and discard tea bags.

 3. Let the mixture cool down to room temperature (which usually takes about one hour).
 Once it’s cooled, add your tea mixture to your big jar/bowl.
 Drop in your SCOBY disk and 1 cup of pre-made kombucha.

 4. Cover your jar/bowl with your cloth or thin kitchen towel and try to keep the cloth in place by using a rubber hand or some sort of tie.
 You want the cloth to cover the wide opening of the jar and stay in place but be thin enough to allow air to pass through.

 5. Allow the kombucha to sit for 7–10 days, depending on the flavor you’re looking for.
 Less time produces a weaker kombucha that tastes less sour, while a longer sitting time makes the kombucha ferment even longer and develop more taste.
 Some people have reported fermenting kombucha for up to a month before bottling with great results, so taste test the batch every couple of days to see if its reached the right taste and level of carbonation for you.

 Usually, the warmer your home is, the less time the kombucha needs to ferment.
-Once you’re happy with the taste, put your kombucha into smaller glass bottles (or whatever type of bottle fits in your refrigerator) and refrigerate the kombucha for at least 24 hours to allow it to cool and finish carbonating.
+Once you’re happy with the taste, put yours into smaller glass bottles (or whatever type of bottle fits in your refrigerator) and refrigerate it for at least 24 hours to allow it to cool and finish carbonating.
 The longer you refrigerate it before opening, the more fizzy it will be.